dustinpfister/blog_posts/_posts/threejs-normal-material.md

 Although this example might help to show what happens when the normals are not set in a way in which they should be maybe, using the normal material alone might not be the best way to debug problems with the state of the normal material.
 There are a few additional tools in the core of the threejs library as well as some additional files in the repository that can be used as a way to really get to the bottom of what is going on with the state of this attribute of a buffer geometry instance.

 ## 3 - The vertex normals helper

+If I need to debug something that is going on with a normals attribute the use of the normal material is a good start, but in order to really get a good visual idea of what is going on I will want to use the THREE.VertexNormalsHelper.
+This helper is not baked into the core of the threejs library and as such must be added to a project example by way of an additional file that can be found in the examples folder of the threejs Github repository.
+In this example I am also making use of the orbit controls which is another such external file that must be added to a project on top of that of threejs by itself.

 ```js
 // SCENE, LIGHT, CAMERA, RENDERER, and CONTROLS